dashpay/docs/docs/user/network/dash-evo-tool/index.rst

 =============

 Dash Evo Tool is an application designed to help you vote on usernames, withdraw evonode credits, and complete an expanding list of Platform actions.
-This guide describes how to download, install and use the Dash Evo Tool.
+This guide describes how to download, install, and use the Dash Evo Tool.

 .. _evo-tool-install: